 The Canon R5 and the Nikon D5100 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon R5 writes its imaging data to CFexpress or SDXC cards, while the D5100 uses SDXC cards.
-The Canon R5 features dual card slots, which can be very useful in case a memory card fails.
+The R5 writes its imaging data to CFexpress or SDXC cards, while the D5100 uses SDXC cards.
+The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D5100 only has one slot.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the D5100 can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the D5100 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Nikon D5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |5.||Nikon Z7||Y||stereo / mono||Y||Y||micro||3.1||Y||-||Y|

 |8.||Nikon D5200||Y||stereo / mono||Y||-||mini||2.0||-||-||-|